hawkinsw/quic-wg-wiki/Implementations.md

 - **Public server:** pandora.cm.in.tum.de:4433 (the server log is accessible via http[s]://pandora.cm.in.tum.de/)

 ### [picoquic](https://github.com/private-octopus/picoquic)
 A small(ish) implementation of QUIC in C, to explore the protocol and the API, for example for DNS over QUIC.
 Relies on PicoTLS for TLS 1.3.
 MIT license.
-Tested on Windows, Linux, FreeBSD.
+Tested on Windows, Linux, FreeBSD/IOS.

 - **Language:** C
 - **Version:** draft-17